The Heat is On

 1. Maca Root

 Maca is a root vegetable similar to a turnip.
 Maca has gained a reputation for helping balance hormones and reducing the symptoms associated with menopause.
-Maca has been shown to be beneficial for all sorts of hormonal problems especially PMS, menopause, hot flashes, and hypothyroidism.
+Maca has been shown to be beneficial for all sorts of hormonal problems especially hot flashes and night sweats.
 Maca is also a fertility enhancer and is best known for improving libido and sexual function in both men and women.
 It is an endocrine adaptogen, meaning that it does not contain any hormones, but rather it contains the nutrients necessary to support normal hormone production.
 Maca is considered to be a "superfood" because it is so nutritionally dense.
-It is also shown to boost energy, improve mood, and improve fertility.
-Maca has an abundance of benefits for men and women.
+It is also shown to boost energy and improve mood.
+It has an abundance of benefits for men and women.
 I recommend taking 1,000 to 2,000 mg per day.
-This is the brand I use and recommend.

 2. Essential Oils

 Essential Oils have been used throughout history in many cultures for their medicinal and therapeutic benefits.
 Essential oils have powerful, plant-based intelligence that seek out imbalance in the body to support health.
 I have become very passionate about sharing essential oils with my patients, family, and friends and I use them in my everyday life.
-I now live the essential oil lifestyle which means I turn to essential oils FIRST to support my health.
 So, naturally, I recommend the use of essential oils to help balance hormones and help control the symptoms associated with menopause.
-The most effective oils for hot flashes, hormone balance, and other menopausal symtpoms are as follows...
+The most effective oils for hot flashes, hormone balance, and other menopausal symptoms are as follows...

 Clary Sage - promotes hormone balance, aids in estrogen balance, and eases hot flashes & night sweats